sastorsl/zsh-stuff/README.md

 # zsh-stuff
-login to clusters first
+login to clusters first \
-put in ~/.oh-my-zsh/custom/plugins
+put pluginfiles in (or symlink) ~/.oh-my-zsh/custom/plugins \
-add to plugin array
+add to plugin array in ~/.zshrc